 I have this image open in Photoshop and I want to make the selection of sky part.

-First activate the Quick Selection tool and simply click on the sky then drag it over the sky.
-You can also hold (Alt) to minus the selection while making selections.
+First, activate the Quick Selection tool and simply click on the sky, then drag it over the sky.
+You can also hold (ALT) to minus the selection while making selections.
 Now we have the sky selected properly.

-Now we have the sky part selected and add a layer mask to it by simply clicking on add layer mask icon at right bottom corner to extract the sky (If you get the desert part extracted instead of sky and to overcome this you can press CMD or CTRL + I to inverse the selection).
-Layer mask concept is beyond the scope of this tutorial and we’ll learn more about it in next upcoming tutorials.
+Now we have the sky part selected and add a layer mask to it by simply clicking on add layer mask icon at the right bottom corner to extract the sky (If you get the desert part extracted instead of the sky and to overcome this you can press CMD or CTRL + I to inverse the selection).
+The Layer mask concept is beyond the scope of this tutorial and we’ll learn more about it in next upcoming tutorials.

 Tool 3 – Crop Tool

 Crop Tool as the name suggest used to crop images.
-With this tool you can crop any image.
-You can activate the crop tool by pressing (C) on the keyboard or see the image below for crop tool icon.
+With this tool, you can crop any image.
+You can activate the Crop tool by pressing (C) on the keyboard or see the image below for crop tool icon.

 Open up any image you want to crop and let we have the city image again.
 After you activated the crop tool you’ll see the crop handles around the image.
-Resize the shape of crop box according your needs and simply double click on the image to crop the image.
+Resize the shape of the crop box according to your needs and simply double click on the image to crop the image.

 Tool 4 – Spot Healing Brush Tool

-Simply activate the Spot healing brush tool and start clicking on the spot to heal the spot.
+Simply activate the Spot Healing brush tool and start clicking on the spot to heal the spot.

 As you can see the spot is healed now.
-With little more practices you can reduce wrinkles, blemishes, skin flaws and unwanted spot from an image with these tools.
+With little more practices, you can reduce wrinkles, blemishes, skin flaws and unwanted spot from an image with these tools.